Ozempic and Victoza are both glucagon-like peptide 1 (GLP-1) agonists that are used in the treatment of type 2 diabetes.

 Lower cardiovascular risks

-The American Diabetes Association even recommends GLP-1 agonists (a drug class of which both Ozempic and Victoza are a part) for people who have type 2 diabetes and heart disease to lower cardiovascular risk.
+Based on such robust evidence, the American Diabetes Association (ADA) recommends the use of GLP-1 agonists, including Ozempic and Victoza, for people with type 2 diabetes and heart disease as a strategy to decrease cardiovascular risk.

 May cause adverse side effects